lifan2029/fill-green/README.md

 python main.py
 ```

-## ⭐ Support
+## ✨ Author

+Developed by [lifan2029](https://github.com/your-username) — Fullstack developer.
-If you like this project, please consider giving it a **star** on GitHub!
+If you like this project, feel free to ⭐ star it on GitHub!

-It helps others discover the repo and motivates me to improve it 🚀
+📧 lifan2029@gmail.com